CSUChico-CSCI345/CSCI345-Course-Materials/assignments/lab10.md

 ## Goals

-* Use Puppet to:
+* Use Rudder to:
     * Create grader account
     * Install updates
     * Install packages
         * OpenSSH, vim, curl, git, fortune, man
     * Add SSH public key to grader account
     * Configure Node Exporter & Prometheus on the node
+ * Answer questions

-## Puppet
+## Rudder

-Use puppet functionality to create a single manifest file to do the required functionality mentioned in the goals [1].
+Use Rudder functionality to accomplish all of the goals.
+You need to submit the exported yaml for all the techniques built to do the goals.
+[1].

-For 10 points Extra Credit: Write it so it prompts the user for their sudo password vs requiring puppet to be run as root.
+Additionally, submit a **questions.md** file with answers to the following questions:

+1. How did you find using Rudder vs Ansible?
+2. Why might you want to use Rudder vs Ansible?

 ## Submitting Assignment